diyefi/Puma-HowTo/doc/spin1/using_bom.md

   	- Most applications require 2 inputs for 2 sensors, and installing only 1 will limit the use of the unit significantly 2 is the default and recommended.

 - **MAP**: *(**M**anifold **A**bsolute **P**ressure)*
-	- In the BOM boosted is the default / preferred sensor and provides sufficient accuracy for all naturally aspirated vehicles, and sufficent range to cover boosted applications up to 21psi.
+	- In the BOM boosted is the default / preferred sensor and provides sufficient accuracy for all naturally aspirated vehicles, and sufficient range to cover boosted applications up to 21psi.
 If you are planning boost levels in excess of or close to 21psi, from a relatively large turbo, there are other options that you need to investigate.

 - **AAP**: *(**A**tmospheric **A**bsloute **P**ressure)*
   	- Used for normalisation of the MAP vs atmospheric pressure, this is considered optional.
-Choose this if you live in a mountainous area, or intend to visit such areas using your vehicle, or if you live in New Zealand home of [**L``&``P**].
+Choose this if you live in a mountainous area, or intend to visit such areas using your vehicle, or if you live in New Zealand, home of [**L``&``P**].
 It's not needed for people who use their vehicles at one constant altitude (whatever that is).
 - **MAF**: *(**M**ass **A**ir **F**low)*
 	- This is an alternative to the MAP sensor that is unsupported at this time, however the circuit is cheap and can be used as a general purpose analogue input also.